-One of the most common reasons for homeowners to get a bank valuation is when they’ve completed renovations on their home and perhaps want to access the increased equity to buy another property.
+One of the most common reasons for homeowners to get a bank valuation for property is when they’ve completed renovations on their home and perhaps want to access the increased equity to buy another property.

-So, while we might just have to accept that market and bank values are often different, that doesn’t necessarily mean that you can’t have a positive influence on both of them.
+So, while we might just have to accept that market and bank values are often different, that doesn’t necessarily mean you can’t have a positive influence on both of them.

 Intuitive Finance — the smart choice